pmcgoohan/targeting-zero-mev/content-layer.md

 They participate in content creation by publishing chunks of content authored by pickers and shufflers before writing a batch of these chunks to the chain they are servicing.
 This is done deterministically so they have no power to manipulate the content without failing attestation/being slashed.

 They can choose to truncate the content (stop before the end), or even not write any at all (empty block) without failing attestation/being slashed.
-But this will only delay the inevitable as the next printer will pick up from where they left off in the next block.
-In that situation the printer loses out on the gas fees from the transactions and gains nothing.
+But this only delays the inevitable as the next printer picks up from where they left off in the next block.
+In that situation the withholding printer loses out on the gas fees from the transactions and gains nothing.
 So printers have no incentive to withhold.

 ### Messages

 All messages are digitally signed.
 The public key and signature must be included when messages are embedded in other messages as well as when they are sent over the network.

-Where the content layer shares the same network as the structural layer we may be able to reduce network load by including only transaction hashes rather than full transactions in the picker lists (MsgTransactionsLists) and the final chunks (MsgShufflerChunk).
+Where the content layer shares the same network as the structural layer we may be able to reduce network load by including only transaction hashes in the messages rather than full transactions.
 We must be sure to avoid any data availability issues that come from this optimization.

 ### Protocol Overview